nrz-21/oSSH/README.md

 # oSSH

 This project provides a Bash script to set up an SSH server over Tor.
 It allows users to securely connect to their server using SSH while maintaining anonymity through Tor.
-This project is inspired from [this](https://github.com/juhanurmi/stealth-ssh/).
+This project is inspired from [this](https://github.com/juhanurmi/stealth-ssh/) repo.

 ## Prerequisites